 In their survey of US medical schools, Cooper and colleagues found that only 38% (28/71) reported teaching medical students the requisite Pre-Exposure Prophylaxis (PrEP) prescribing skills to reduce the risk of HIV transmission.1 Only four schools reported using direct patient experiences as a method of teaching.

 A different problem for clinical teachers in the UK is the shortage of family doctors, and the need to inspire students to consider the wide variety and ongoing interest of “whole person”, community-based medicine.2 One way of doing this is to involve medical students in conducting audits in primary care, supervised by practising family doctors.
-At one medical school in London, students can elect to spend part of their third year embedded in a primary care setting.
-They are able to focus on conditions and aspects of conditions which are chiefly managed in primary care and gain early experience in clinical audit and service quality improvement.
+At St George’s medical school in London, students can elect to spend part of their third year embedded in a primary care setting.
+They are able to focus on aspects of conditions which are chiefly managed in primary care and to gain early experience in clinical audit and service quality improvement.

-In 2021, four students conducted audits in our inner-city practice of 10,000 patients and explored some aspects of the management of patients with Attention Deficity Hyperactivity Disorder (ADHD), diabetes, non-alcoholic fatty liver disease (NAFLD), and children on the child protection register.
+In 2021, four students conducted audits in an inner-city practice of 10,000 patients.
+The topics they chose comprised aspects of general practitioners’ management of patients with Attention Deficit Hyperactivity Disorder (ADHD), diabetes, non-alcoholic fatty liver disease (NAFLD), and children on the child protection register.
 JB looked at whether children prescribed medication for Attention Deficit Hyperactivity Disorder have had their height, weight, blood pressure and heart rate monitored a) within the 3-6 months timeframes specified by the UK’s National Institute for Health and Care Excellence (NICE) and b) within the preceding year.
 He found that, while 63% of children were monitored within a twelve month period, only 13% had been monitored within the strict timelines set out by NICE.

 PM looked at whether type 2 diabetic patients on sitagliptin had had an eGFR measured within the past 12 months in line with NICE guidelines.
 She found that 97% (34/35) of diabetics on sitagliptin had a recorded eGFR within the past 12 months, and the practice had made appropriate sitagliptin dose adjustments to reflect reductions in eGFR.